blockchainsllc/in3-docs/docs/getting_started.md

 ### As Provider in Web3

-The Incubed client also implements the provider interface used in the Web3 library and can be used directly.
+The Incubed client also implements the provider interface used in the Web3 library and can be used directly without the need to refactor or change the code of your application.

 ```js
 // import in3-Module